The Category of Hypergroups: seeking for a generalized version of Abelian Categories: Hyper-abelian Categories

-\begin{remark} Aiming at a closer relation with abelian homological algebra we would like to have that the category of hypergroups is hyper preadditve, that is, the set $Hom(G,H)$ is a hypergroup.
+\begin{remark} Aiming at a closer relation with abelian homological algebra we would like to have that the category of hypergroups is hyper-preadditve, that is, the set $Hom(G,H)$ is a hypergroup.
 In the future, we may explore the consequences of the nonassociativity in $Hom(G,H)$ (it is possible that we should be guided by the theory of semi-abelian categories instead of abelian categories) and other notions of morphism between hypergroups with a different multivalued operation, hoping to $Hom(G,H)$ be a hypergroup. \end{remark}

 We recall that a category is \textbf{additive} if it is preadditive, has a zero objects, and has binary products\cite{borceux1994handbook2}.
-So a \textbf{hyper-(quasi)additive} category is a hyper (quasi)preadditive that has a zero object, and binary biproducts. \begin{remark} The category of abelian hypergroups is a quasiadditive category. \end{remark}
+So we define a \textbf{hyper-almost-additive} category as a hyper-almost-preadditive that has a zero object, and binary weak biproducts. \begin{remark} The category of abelian hypergroups is a almost-additive-category. \end{remark}

 We remind the categorical definition of the image of a morphism: